lochsh/mclaug/content/froganna.md

 This word <snasán> also (or perhaps now) seems to be used for ["polish"](https://www.teanglann.ie/en/fgb/snas%c3%a1n).
-Instinctively this makes me think of shellac made of bugs, but whether this is related I do not know.
+Instinctively this makes me think of shellac, made from a resin secreted by bugs, but whether this is related I do not know.
 Shellac is scraped from tree bark, melted and formed into a thin sheet, which is then broken into small chips.
-The Irish word <i>snas</i> means to the act of cutting or chipping &ndash; could this also support a connection between
+The Irish word
-<i>snasán</i> for "polish" and "woodlouse"?
-Not that woodlice are made into
+<i>snas</i> means to the act of cutting or chipping &ndash; could this also
-shellac.
+support a connection between <i>snasán</i> for "polish" and "woodlouse"?
+Not that woodlice are made into shellac!

 <!---
 https://x.com/Gaeilgebheo/status/1762187597361594503